kareemgrant/DOSE_Refactoring/README.markdown

 no_valid_credit_card_on_file unless current_user.valid_credit_card?
 ```

-With that move, I'm able to remove the other if-statement, which leaves our create doing the one job it's great at - creating a bid:
+With that move, I'm able to remove the other if-statement, which leaves our create method doing the one job it's great at - creating a bid:

 ```
   def create